Versova–Bandra Sea Link: History

 Construction work on the project was impacted by the COVID-19 pandemic which caused delays due to labour shortages and other factors.
 Progress on the project was very slow, with the consortium only completing about 2.07% of the total project work as of 15 August 2021, as opposed to Reliance's claims of completing the project within 60 months from June 2019.
 Due to the slow progress, the MSRDC began imposing a penalty of ₹3.5 crore per day on Reliance Infrastructure from 1 September 2021.
 In January 2022, Reliance exited the project by selling its shares to Astaldi's subsidiary, Webuild.
 After Reliance's exit, Webuild appointed Gurugram-based APCO Infratech as its new partner.
 Aiming to speed up progress on the project, MSRDC provided the contractors with a second casting yard in August 2022.
-The yard, which is owned by the MMRDA, is located on a 82,000 square metre plot near its headquarters in Bandra.
+The yard, which is owned by the MSRDC, is located on an 82,000 square metre plot near its headquarters in Bandra.
 The agency charged contractors a nominal annual rent of ₹1 to use the yard.

-The final legal challenge against the environmental clearance granted to the VBSL project was dismissed by the National Green Tribunal on 22 August 2022.
+The final legal challenge against the environmental clearance granted to the VBSL project was dismissed by the National Green Tribunal (NGT) on 22 August 2022.
+However, a petition filed by Dileep V. Nevatia in 2017 challenging the environmental clearance was still pending before the NGT.
+On 25 January 2023, the NGT ruled that despite its previous rulings, the petitioner had the right to be heard as he was not a party to the previous appeals.
+However, on 17 March 2023, the Supreme Court stayed the legal proceedings at the NGT.
+The Court cited the legal doctrine of res judicata and ruled that "the same issue cannot be agitated again and again".
+The project's CRZ clearance expired in January 2023.
+The MCZMA recommended its renewal in March 2023, and the renewal was approved by the Ministry of Environment, Forest and Climate Change in May 2023.
+The Ministry appointed the Zoological Survey of India to monitor the impact on marine life and the Indian Institute of Science Education and Research, Pune to conserve mangroves during the construction period.
+About 8% of the total project work had been completed as of May 2023.